OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-The presence of reverse engineering tools on the device may indicate that the user is attempting to reverse engineer the app.
-Some reverse engineering tools can only run on a jailbroken device, force the app into debugging mode or start a service on the mobile phone.
-Different ways would need to be implemented in the mobile app to detect a reverse engineering attack and react to it, like terminating the app.
+The presence of tools, frameworks and apps commonly used by reverse engineers may indicate an attempt to reverse engineer the app.
+Some of these tools can only run on a jailbroken device, while others force the app into debugging mode or depend on starting a background service on the mobile phone.
+Therefore, there are different ways that an app may implement to detect a reverse engineering attack and react to it, e.g. by terminating itself.

 #### Detection Methods